AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Assignments/Assignment 1.typ

 $
   forall a thin forall a' (d(a,a') <= 1 or d(f(a), f(a')) <= 1 => (a, f(a)) R (a', f(a')))
 $
+Now notice that the lemma's statement only applies to the last placed pair, but for all the other pairs their distance to their closest unrelated pair can only decrease if a new pair is placed so in fact the lemma holds for all the pairs that exist at step $k$.

-and so the lemma applied to step $k = n$ is precisely the contrapositive.
+But after this modification, the lemma when applied with step $n = k$ is exactly the contrapositive of the statement above.

 //  - If the spoiler chooses an element $a in |mM|$ with $d(a, C_i) > 3^n$ for all $i$, then the prover adds $a$ to any empty collection $C_(i_0)$, finds an element $b in |mN|$ with $d(b, D_i) >= d(a,C_i)$ for all $i$, adds $b$ to $D_(i_0)$, and finally maps $a$ to $b$.
 //  - If the spoiler chooses an element $b in |mN|$ with $d(b, D_i) > 3^n$ for all $i$, then the prover adds $b$ to any empty collection $D_(i_0)$, finds an element $a in |mM|$ with $d(a, C_i) >= d(b, D_i)$ for all $i$, adds $a$ to $C_(i_0)$, and finally maps $a$ to $b$.